ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 Once you have an instance of {{site.data.keyword.hscrypto}}, you need to create a root key and note the CRN ([Cloud Resource Name](/docs/account?topic=account-crn)) of that key.
 The CRN is sent in a header during bucket creation.

-Before creating the bucket for use with {{site.data.keyword.hscrypto}}, review the [relavent guidance around availability and disaster recovery](/docs/hs-crypto?hs-crypto-ha-dr).
+Before creating the bucket for use with {{site.data.keyword.hscrypto}}, review the [relevant guidance around availability and disaster recovery](/docs/hs-crypto?hs-crypto-ha-dr).

 ## Create or add a key in {{site.data.keyword.hscrypto}}
 {: #hpcs-keys}